Uganda March 27-April 5, 2023

 The nearest cities are Kasese in Uganda to the northeast and Butembo in the DRC to the northwest, which are respectively about 50 km and 150 km distant by road.

-Hippos produce dung, which feed tilapia, a once abundant fish species found in Lake Edward.
+Hippos produce dung, which feeds tilapia, a once-abundant fish species found in Lake Edward.
 One hippo could produce around 25 kg of dung per day, which could feed thousands of tilapia within the ecosystem.
 With the hippopotamus population declining, the tilapia fish started to disappear as well.

 I turned east towards Mbara on a lousy road full of potholes but few speed bumps.